-The land-locked Mexico City isn’t just another popular tourist destination that everyone seems to love.
-The historic attractions and beautiful natural views like the stunning Chapultepec Park are what makes the city so loved.
-If you are travelling during Easter to Mexico City, then besides wandering through the city sightseeing, don’t forget to try out some traditional food delicacies specially made for the holidays.
-Enjoy!
+The land-locked Mexico City is one of the most popular tourist destinations in the country.
+The historic attractions and beautiful natural views like the stunning Chapultepec Park are what make the city so loved.
+If you are travelling during Easter to Mexico City, then besides wandering through the city sightseeing, don’t forget to try out some traditional food delicacies specially made during this festival!

 Have you ever had a cactus in your meal?
 Nopal is a flat-leaved cactus that is used as a versatile food item used in a variety of recipes.
-Considered part fruit and part vegetable, it is used in salads and tacos with eggs.
+It is used in salads and tacos with eggs.
 If that isn’t your thing then you can also try out Chacales; a soup made with dried white corn.

-On certain days during Lent when people are forbidden from eating meat, Fish soup is eaten in bulk.
+On certain days during Lent when people are forbidden from eating meat, fish soup is prepared.
 You can try out Pipian sauce covered on raw shrimp or even grab a bite of the dried shrimp patties made with a wild plant known as Romerito.